aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-with-cncf-falco-and-aws-security-hub/README.md

 #### Review Security findings from all Regions in the aggregated Security Hub

-1. Using designated Security Hub administrator account, authenticate to the Security Hub instance that aggregates events/findings from other AWS Regions (which may be one of regional instances as well) and navigate to ‘Findings’.
+1. Using designated Security Hub administrator account, authenticate to the instance that aggregates events/findings from other AWS Regions (which may be one of regional instances as well, depending on aggregation settings) and navigate to ‘Findings’.
-NOTE: when logged in to regional Security Hub instance, there are links navigating to the "central" as shown at the top of the screen like shown below:
+NOTE: when logged in to regional Security Hub instance, there are links navigating to the "central" as shown at the top of the screen as shown below:

 <img src="images/Security_Hub_Aggregated_Findings.jpg" width="70%" >
 <b>Figure 11: Link to the central SecurityHub instance from a regional one</b>
 <br/>
-2. Navigate to the central (“single pane of glass”) Security Hub instance to review security posture across EKS workloads deployed in
-AWS regions - findings from all aggregated regions are available in that view.
+2. Navigate to the central (“single pane of glass”) Security Hub instance to review security events across EKS workloads deployed in AWS regions that should be available in that view.
 The figure below shows security findings from different regions:
 <img src="images/Security_Hub_Aggregated_Findings.jpg" width="60%" >
 <b>Figure 12: Aggregated view of security findings in the “single pane of glass” central Security Hub</b>
 <br/>
-3. To see more information including AWS Region where EKS cluster where offending container is running, check the box next to the finding.
+3. To see more information including AWS Region where EKS cluster with offending container is running, check the box next to the finding.
 The Figure below shows the region and instance details associated with a specific finding in member account 1.

 <img src="images/Security_Hub_Aggregated_Findings_Region.jpg" width="50%" >
 <b>Figure 13: Security alert caused by sensitive container file under /etc showing AWS region of origin</b>